Draphtx/foundry-vtt-loadout/README.md

 # Configuration Options
 ## <a name="system-options"></a>System Options
-`Managed Item Types` Lets you specify which types of items (as defined by the Foundry system being used) are available for management by Loadouts. _This list will only include types of item that are represented in your local game - that is, items you have imported from system compendiums or created yourself and which show up under the GM's Items toolbar._
+`Managed Item Types` Lets you specify which types of items (as defined by the Foundry system being used) are available for management by Loadouts. _This list will only include types of item that you have created an instance of.
+That is, a `weapon` option will not be displayed unless you have created or imported a weapon item prior._

 `Managed Actor Types` Foundry systems have different actor types for things like player characters, NPCs, vehicles, etc. Here you can choose which types of actors are allowed to have inventories that may interact with Loadouts. _This list will only include types of actor that you have created an instance of.
-That is, an `npc` option will not be displayed unless you have created an NPC actor prior._
+That is, an `npc` option will not be displayed unless you have created or imported an NPC actor prior._

 `Allow Unconfigured Items` Some items that are part of a Loadouts-managed item type may not qualify as items that you wish Loadouts to represent visually.
 For instance, Cyberpunk Red players may have the 'Martial Arts' skill which is represented as a weapon item to allow attack rolls, but which would not take up carry space in a Loadout.
 By leaving the item unconfigured and setting this option to True, players can still add the item to their sheet.